 2. "Brother Jukebox"

 Even at his lowest, Chesnutt's songs still have a dose of humor in them.
-He may be alone and heartbroken, he's still telling himself he's not alone, even if they're just the jukebox, some wine, freedom and time.
-In some respects, "Brother Jukebox" plays out like a companion piece to another Chesnutt hit, "Goin' Through The Big D." In both, Chesnutt's just trying to make sense of his new found freedom.
-Found on his debut studio album Too Cold At Home, "Brother Jukebox" was one of five singles released and his first number 1 hit.
+Here, he's telling himself he's not alone in a lonely moment, even if his company's just the jukebox, some wine, freedom and time.
+In some respects, "Brother Jukebox" plays out like a companion piece to another Chesnutt hit, "Goin' Through The Big D." In both, Chesnutt's just trying to make sense of his newfound freedom.
+Found on his debut studio album Too Cold At Home, "Brother Jukebox" was his first No. 1 hit.

 1. "Almost Goodbye"